David Denton: International career

 Denton made his debut for Scotland, coming on off the bench in the 10–6 win over Ireland in the Rugby World Cup warm-up matches in August 2011.
 However, he was not named in the final squad for the tournament.
 He also appeared in all of Scotland's under-20 side's games in 2010, five games in the 2010 Six Nations Under 20s Championship and in the IRB Junior World Championship.
 He has appeared for the Scottish Sevens team in 2010 in the Dubai and George events.

 Denton won the "man of the match" award, despite being on the losing side, in Scotland's 6–13 defeat to England in the opening game of the 6 Nations on 4 February 2012.
 Denton was "Man of the Match" in the 6 Nations match against France on 8 March 2014 despite being on the losing side.
 Following the announcement of the 6 Nations Squad for the 2018 tournament, Denton was recalled back into the team after a notable absence from the Scotland side since the summer tour of Japan in 2016.

+Concussion

+Denton retired from rugby in September 2019 after almost 14 months of not playing due to debilitating concussion.

+In November 2024 Denton joined a group of 390 rugby union players taking part in a concussion lawsuit against the sport's authorities.